Canon 5DS R vs Nikon D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5DS R does not offer wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5DS R and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the 5DS R does not have a direct predecessor.
+The 5DS R is a recent model that features in the current product line-up of Canon.
+In contrast, the D750 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.